Current Approval Times

 • secondary use of data, health information, or biological materials.

-Beginning in August 2024, the Research Ethics Office will offer scheduled consultation sessions where researchers can seek help with their in-progress human ethics applications.
-The goal of these sessions is to provide one-on-one assistance to answer specific questions that people have about their application.
+The Research Ethics Office offers scheduled consultation sessions where researchers can seek help with a human ethics application.
+The goal of these sessions is to provide one-on-one assistance to answer specific questions that people have about their drafted application.

 Human Ethics Review at USask